jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W3.md

 - **Faster shutter speeds** (e.g., 1/125s)
   - Allow less light into the camera
   - Freeze motion more effectively

-📌 Because the camera is **static (on a tripod)** and the scene is mostly still, shutter speed is used primarily to **fine-tune exposure**, not to create dramatic motion effects.

 ⚠️ Extremely slow shutter speeds can still cause blur due to wind, moving elements, or accidental camera movement.